 Strawberry Upside-Down Cake is a delicious twist on a classic, showcasing fresh strawberries in place of pineapple for an easy spring or summer dessert recipe!

 Strawberry season has arrived!
 And whether your part of the world is experiencing warm temps and sunny skies or bizarre and disheartening April blizzards (boooo?), this Strawberry Upside-Down Cake is just the easy, scrumptious dessert recipe to get you thinking spring.

 Are you a fan of upside-down cake?
 Pineapple Upside-Down Cake has always been one of my favorites.
 But since there are already approximately one bazillion recipes out there for that quintessential summer dessert, I enjoy putting different, fruity spins on the classic.

-Several summers ago, that meant Peach Upside-Down Cupcakes.
-And today, I’m sharing this lovely, delectable Strawberry Upside-Down Cake!
-Isn’t she purty?
+That means that today, I'm sharing this lovely, delectable Strawberry Upside-Down Cake!
+Isn't she purty?